Comuniqa : Exploring Large Language Models for improving speaking skills: Introduction

-The key contributions of our work include: (1) a novel platform for improving English speaking skills designed using the latest advances in LLMs and (2) a novel user study evaluating users' preferences for LLM-based systems when used in conjunction with human experts.
-3) Our results add to understanding users' preferences and the effectiveness of LLM and expert-based systems, thus providing design considerations when designing Human-in-the-Loop LLM systems.
+The key contributions of our work include: \textbf{(1)} a novel platform for improving English speaking skills designed using the latest advances in LLMs, \textbf{(2)} a novel user study evaluating users' preferences for LLM-based systems and human experts, and \textbf{(3)} understanding users' preferences and the effectiveness of LLM and expert-based systems, thus providing design considerations for such systems.
 This paper presents initial findings of our work-in-progress.
 Findings derived from a research study comprising 34 participants suggest that, although LLM-based systems exhibit commendable accuracy and depth, they fall short of matching the human cognitive capabilities, both in accuracy as well as empathy.
+Nevertheless, this paper takes a step towards achieving \emph{Sustainable Development Goal 4: Quality Education} by providing a valuable learning tool for individuals who may not have access to human experts for improving their English speaking skills.